OctopusDeploy/blog/blog/2018-03/saving-cloud-dollars/index.md

 This blog entry only covers the steps taken to query Microsoft Azure, but you can apply a similar approach with AWS as well.
 So, let's get it done!
 If you would like to see the process that the script takes, you can follow along with each of the following objectives, alternatively you can skip through to the `Configure it in Octopus` section of this blog to see the completed script.

 ### Limitations
-A few key thing to note here:
+A few key things to note here:
 - The cmdlet ([Get-AzureRmConsumptionUsageDetail](https://docs.microsoft.com/en-us/powershell/module/azurerm.consumption/get-azurermconsumptionusagedetail?view=azurermps-5.4.0)) used to retrieve the cost items can only get Resource Manager details, this means that we won't be seeing any Service Manager Resources costs at all.
-- It might take up to two weeks for the consumption details to be available and we should consider that the earliest data entry we see might be from two weeks ago,
+- It might take up to two weeks for the consumption details to be available and we should consider that the earliest data entry we see might be from two weeks ago.
 - Cost figures do not include tax.

 ### Objective 1: Get all cost items for all subscriptions in Azure